Micro-gen/ Renewable or Alternate Energy Sources

 - An electrical distribution engineer at The City of Red Deer will then process the application.

-- To have an application sent to you, email email@example.com or print off the Micro-gen Application Form (pdf) .
+- To have an application sent to you, email email@example.com or print off the Form A Micro-generation Application (pdf) .

 2. If the application meets all requirements, we will produce an Interconnection and Operation Agreement.
 A copy of this agreement will be sent to you or your representative to be signed.
 Once signed, the agreement can be sent by email to (firstname.lastname@example.org) or by standard mail to: